Machine Guards

 - Gate Barriers

-- Used to protect the operator at the point of operation.
-If the gate is not in place, the machine will not begin its cycle.
+- Gate barriers function as protective enclosures at the point of operation.
+If the gate is not securely closed, the machine cannot begin its cycle, ensuring that workers remain at a safe distance before activation.

 - Radiofrequency Devices